Big-Cow-King/PlayPal-Backend/README.md

 # Play-Pal Backend Setup and API Documentation

-Here's the updated documentation with all fields represented in list form:

 ## Backend Setup

 To start the Django REST Framework backend, follow these steps: